apache/servicemix4-features/examples/camel-blueprint/README.txt

-Now, if you have not already done so, try updating and redeploying, from the console, the properties file that is used by the properties placeholder in the beans.xml file.
+Now, if you have not already done so, try updating and redeploying, from the console, the properties file that is used by the properties placeholder in the blueprint.xml file.
 For details on how to do this, see the "Updating and Redeploying the Properties File from the Console" section above.